taijeronv/taijeronv_info/content/home/accomplishments.md

 date_start = "2013-08-15"
 date_end = "2014-09-24"
 description = """
-When I first arrived at the academy, the staff and faculty were a bit skeptical about my presence there.
-In the beginning, one of the senior instructors was very vocal about my teaching but, after a couple months, he became my biggest supporter.

 I developed a program for 3rd and 4th-year cadets that I also taught.
 The focus was on small unit tactics at the platoon level.
 I taught them NATO symbols, terminology, and the principles of offensive and defensive platoon